Employment October 26, 2019

 Hatti Kaapi’s coffee cups bring cheer for many reasons

-There's more than just good quality beans behind the magical coffee brewed by Bengaluru-based Hatti Kaapi chain.
+There’s more than just good quality beans behind the magical coffee brewed by Bengaluru-based Hatti Kaapi chain.
 Read on to find out the secret.
+This story is being republished as Hatti Kaapi has won the prestigious Nipman Foundation – Microsoft Equal Opportunity Awards 2019.

 Ask U S Mahendar, co-founder of Hatti Kaapi what the secret to his aromatic blends is and the answer will be a mysterious “blend of grace”.